-Teacher as an authority
+1. Teacher as an Authority

-Teacher as a demonstrator
+2. Teacher as a Demonstrator

-Teacher as a facilitator
+3. Teacher as a Facilitator

-The teacher forms goals and objectives for some students or an individual, and then builds a free and serene ambience that will help the students to solve problems.
+The teacher forms goals and objectives for some students or individuals and then builds a free and serene ambiance that helps solve problems.
 The facilitator should express opinions and feeling to show care.
-This method is perfect for smaller groups, so that the teacher has the chance to communicate with students individually.
+This method is perfect for smaller groups so that the facilitator can communicate with students individually.

-Teacher as a delegator
+4. Teacher as a Delegator

-Teacher as a conductor
+5. Teacher as a Conductor

-Blended learning helps to build a sense of unity in large classes and allows students to receive course materials and learn to use them efficiently and on time.
-On the contrary, there are many concerns about this learning style.
-Students may need more guidance do tasks on time and teachers could be overworked.
-The teacher has to built unique content to adapt to the student’s need to learn.
+Blended learning helps build a sense of unity in large classes and allows students to receive course materials and learn to use them efficiently and on time.
+On the contrary, there are many concerns about this way of learning.
+Students may need more guidance to do tasks on time, and teachers could be overworked.
+The teacher has to build unique content to adapt to the student’s learning needs.